-To mark International Conscientious Objector Day on 15 May, the Pearce Register has been added as a free record set on Lives of the First World War.
+To mark International Conscientious Objector Day on 15 May, the Pearce Register has been added to Lives of the First World War.
 The Pearce Register of British World War One Conscientious Objectors includes over 16,500 records of men who refused to go to war on religious, ethical, political or social grounds.

 The register has been collated by Cyril Pearce, former Senior Lecturer at the University of Leeds, over the past 20 years.
 In this guest blog post, Cyril explains the significance of the database.